 The modeling of business processes using the \emph{Business Process Model and Notation} (BPMN) is fundamental to organizational analysis, communication, and automation \cite{Dumas2018, Mendling_Metrics_2008}.
 BPMN allows practitioners to capture complex procedural knowledge in a clear, standardized form \cite{Dumas2018, Dijkman_2007Formal_SA}.
-Creating high-quality BPMN diagrams is, however, cognitively demanding and time-consuming; it typically requires rare experts who master both the application domain and BPMN’s syntax and semantics \cite{Mendling_Metrics_2008, Dumas2018}.
-This reliance on scarce expertise remains a persistent challenge in business-process management (BPM) \cite{Compagnucci2024}.
+Creating high-quality BPMN diagrams is, however, cognitively demanding and time-consuming; it typically requires rare experts who master both the application domain and BPMN model's syntax and semantics \cite{Mendling_Metrics_2008, Dumas2018}.
+This reliance on scarce expertise remains a persistent challenge in business process management (BPM) \cite{Compagnucci2024}.

-Recent advances in artificial intelligence, especially large language models (LLMs), now make it possible to generate structured artifacts, including process models, directly from natural-language text \cite{grohs_large_2023,kourani_process_2024,Kourani_Benchmark_2024,Lauer_Generating_2025}.
-LLMs' capabilities in interpreting and generating text underpin LLM-assisted process modeling and have led to conversational BPMN modeling \cite{klievtsova_conversational_2023}, where process models are iteratively co-constructed through dialogue between humans and an LLM-powered assistant \cite{Lauer_Generating_2025}.
+Recent advances in artificial intelligence, especially large language models (LLMs), now make it possible to generate structured artifacts, including process models, directly from natural language text \cite{grohs_large_2023,kourani_process_2024,Kourani_Benchmark_2024,Lauer_Generating_2025}.
+Their capabilities in interpreting and generating text underpin LLM-assisted process modeling and have led to conversational BPMN modeling \cite{klievtsova_conversational_2023}, where process models are iteratively co-constructed through dialogue between humans and an LLM-powered assistant \cite{Lauer_Generating_2025}.
 This allows faster process model construction and enables non-experts to obtain accurate process models.